Virgil I. Grissom Library

 - Computer Assistance Beginner-level computer programs (basics, Microsoft Office, internet & email) and weekly 1-on-1 appointments

-- Off-site Book Clubs include Books & Beers at Tradition Brewery and Between the Wines that meet monthly to discuss the book of the month
+- Off-site Book Clubs Books & Beers at Tradition Brewery

-- Monthly Meet-Ups Coupon Swap, Writer's Workshop, Adult and Teen Anime Clubs, Adult Recess, Film Screenings, and Loosely Knit Group provide open social gathering experiences
+- Monthly Meet-Ups Writer's Workshop, Adult and Teen Anime Clubs, Adult Recess, Film Screenings, and Loosely Knit Group provide open social gathering experiences

-- Health & Wellness yoga and meditation classes, Mindfulness Book Club, nutrition (cooking and low-carb groups), and Spring Master Gardening Series (from February to May)
+- Health & Wellness yoga and meditation classes and Spring Master Gardening Series (from February to May)

-- AnjiPlayDate offers an unstructured, drop-in program of exploration and play
+- AnjiPlayDate offers an unstructured program of exploration and play

-- Animanga for ages 12-17, Watch anime, discuss Japanese culture, play games, cosplay, and have fun!
-We meet the first Monday of every month from 6:30 p.m.-8 p.m.
+- Teen Animanga Club for ages 12-17, Watch anime, discuss Japanese culture, play games, cosplay, and have fun!
+We meet the third Thursday of the month from 6:30 p.m.-7:45 p.m.

 - Homeschool Thursdays – STEAM (Science, Technology, Engineering, Arts, and Math) offers enrichment programs for homeschooled children ages 5-11

 - Full STEAM Ahead: Preschool Adventures builds early literacy; for ages 2-5

 - Coding for Preschoolers teaches basic coding and programming through STEAM-based storytimes; for ages 3-5